 - In the past hour we have had word from the White House that they are happy to go to $1.6trn in stimulus which is below the Democrats proposal of $2.2trn, but further evidence that the two parties are getting closer together.
 This should further support the Rand and the following is from Reuters: The Dollar was on the defensive at a one-week low on Thursday, as robust US data and fresh hopes for US fiscal stimulus had investors confident enough about economic recovery prospects to seek out riskier currencies.
 “The two sides have come a long way,” said Westpac FX analyst Sean Callow.
 “The rhetoric is reasonably conciliatory, I think we’re getting closer,” he said, adding an agreement would help the mood in equity markets and likely spill over into currency trade, boosting riskier currencies at the Dollar’s expense.

-- Local market data today sees our services PMI at 9:15 and a jump from 42.5 to 52 points is forecast.
+- Local market data today sees our September manufacturing PMI at 11:00 which is expected to further improve from 57.3 to 58.4.

 OFFSHORE INVESTMENT OFFERING

 Foundation Fund Managers gives you the opportunity to invest in international shares which gives you direct access to owning the likes of Google, Mastercard, Amazon, Apple, Starbucks, Adobe, Ferrari, VISA, Adidas, Microsoft or any other company listed on the London Stock Exchange, NASDAQ or NYSE.

 For more information please contact Hadyn Little on: